opsgenie/opsgenie-configuration-backup/README.md

 ##Executable Jars
 We build 2 different executable jars for ease of use:
-OpsGenieBackupExecutable.jar backs up your OpsGenie configuration data.
+`OpsGenieExportUtil-*.jar` backs up your OpsGenie configuration data.
 OpsGenieRestoreExecutable.jar restores your OpsGenie configuration from backup.